TUDoAD/NLP-Based-Ontology-Extender/README.md

 Annotates classes in extended ontology with definitions from other semantic artifacts (string values) and stores the annotated input ontology in `./ontologies_output/` with name ending "_output.owl".
 Stores number of unique keys and classes added as json-files in subdir `./json-files/`for metrics as files ending with "_new_classes.json".
 Returns metrics as dict and stores them as excel-file in subdir `./xlsx-files/`.
+Automatically added classes and texts are denoted by a string "[provenance_string]" within the resulting ontology.
+This later allows for more easy search of automatically created content.

 ## Supported Semantic Artifacts